 As you can see, the interest-only option leaves you with considerably more income once the mortgage payment is deducted.
 That’s because the monthly repayment is lower, as you’re only paying the interest.

 What else should I know about interest-only and repayment mortgages?

 There are some risks to getting an interest-only mortgage.
 If house prices fall, you’ll have to make up the difference when it comes to repaying the debt.
 Fortunately, it’s rare to see house prices drop, but as the financial crisis of 2008 – the last time prices fell – taught us, anything can happen.

 However, because most landlords are in property investment for the long term and expect to ride the ups and downs, they often feel more confident banking on buy-to-let mortgages that are interest-only.

 Finding interest interesting

 Now that you have a clear understanding of how interest-only mortgages work in regards to buy-to-let, why not look at the digital mortgages on offer at Molo?
-We have a range of products, whether you’re buying as an individual, SPV or HMO.
-You can find an interest-only product that suits your buy-to-let needs.
+We have a range of products, whether you’re buying as an individual, limited company btl mortgages or HMO.
+You can find an interest only buy to let mortgage that suits your needs.

 Check out Molo’s interest only buy to let mortgage products